jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 W_i = W_i - \Delta W_i
 $$

 At L1, the gradient is negative and therefore we are moving $$W_1$$ to the right.
-The variable $$ \alpha $$ is called the **learning rate**.  **A small learning rate learns slowly.** A small learning rate changes $$W$$ slowly and takes more iterations to locate the minimum.
+The variable $$ \alpha $$ is called the **learning rate**.  **A small learning rate learns slowly**: a small learning rate changes $$W$$ slowly and takes more iterations to locate the minimum.
 However, the gradient is less accurate when we use a larger step.
-In DL, finding the right value for the learning rate is a trial and error exercise.
-We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 …), but this depends on the problem you are solving.
-Parameters such as learning rate need to be tuned.
-We call all these tunable parameters **"hyperparameters"**.
+In DL, finding the right value for the learning rate is a trial and error exercise which depends on the problem you are solving.
+We usually try values ranging from $$1e^{-7}$$ to 1 in logarithmic scale ($$1e^{-7}, 1e^{-6}, 1e^{-5}, \dots, 1) $$.
+Parameters such as the learning rate are called **hyperparameters** because they need to be tunned.

-A large learning step may have other serious problems.
+A large learning rate can have serious problems.
 It costs $$w$$ to oscillate with increasing cost:
 <div class="imgcap">
 <img src="/assets/dl/learning_rate.jpg" style="border:none;">
 </div>

-Let's start with w = -6 (x-axis) at L1.
-If the gradient is huge and the learning rate is large, $$w$$ will swing too far to the right (say L2) that may even have a larger gradient.
+Let's start with w = -6 (L1).
+If the gradient is huge and the learning rate is large, $$w$$ will swing too far to the right (L2) that may even have a larger gradient.
 Eventually, rather than dropping down slowly to a minimum, $$w$$ oscillates upward with higher cost.
 The following demonstrates how the cost moves upward instead of downward from L1 to L2.

 <div class="imgcap">
 <img src="/assets/dl/lr_flow.png" style="border:none;">
 </div>

-**A large learning rate overshoots your target.** Here is another illustration on some real life problems.
+**A large learning rate overshoots your target.** Here is an illustration on some real life problems like natural language processing (NLP).
 When we gradually descend on a slope, we may land in an area with a steep gradient in which bounces $$W$$ all the way back.
 It is very difficult to find the minimum with a constant learning rate with this kind of cost function shape.
 Advanced methods to address this problem will be discussed later.

 <div class="imgcap">
 <img src="/assets/dl/ping.jpg" style="border:none;">
 </div>

 This example is dramatic, but real.
 But in a lesser extent, instead of settling down at the bottom, $$ W $$ oscillates around the minimum slightly.
-If we drop a ball in the Grand Canyon, we expect it to land in the bottom.
-In DL, this is more difficult.

 #### Naive gradient checking
 There are many ways to compute a partial derivative.
 One naive but important method is using the simple partial derivative definition.